swaptacular/swpt_accounts/protocol.rst

    the identifier.

 transfer_message : string
-   Notes from the sender.
-Can be any string that the sender wanted the recipient to see.
+   This MUST be the value of the ``transfer_message`` field in the ``FinalizePreparedTransfer`` message, that fianlized the tranfer.

 transfer_flags : int32
-   This MUST be the value of the ``transfer_flags`` field in the `FinalizePreparedTransfer` message, that fianlized the tranfer.
+   This MUST be the value of the ``transfer_flags`` field in the ``FinalizePreparedTransfer`` message, that fianlized the tranfer.

 account_creation_date : date
    The date on which the account was created.

 account_new_principal : int64
-   The account principal, after the transfer has been committed.
+   The account principal, as it is after the transfer has been committed.

 previous_transfer_seqnum : int64
    TODO: improve description